lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 ![My Claude Code stats for 2025](./my-claude-code-stats-for-2025.jpg)

-My longest session is ~96x longer than a transatlantic flight...
-LOL!
+<small>My longest session is ~96x longer than a transatlantic flight...
+LOL!</small>

 > It’s harder to read code than to write it.
 > — Joel Spolsky